Alek Thomas Player Props: Diamondbacks vs. Giants

 Alek Thomas At The Plate

-- Thomas has seven doubles, two triples, three home runs and eight walks while hitting .216.
+- Thomas is batting .216 with seven doubles, two triples, three home runs and eight walks.

-- Thomas has reached base via a hit in 19 games this year (of 41 played), and had multiple hits in seven of those games.
+- In 46.3% of his 41 games this season, Thomas has picked up at least one hit.
+He's also had seven multi-hit games.

-- In 11 games this year (26.8%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this season (26.8%), Thomas has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 36.6% of his games this season, with two or more runs scored in 9.8%.
+- In 15 of 41 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.